Conservation and Heritage Science

 A woman holds what looks like a pair of tweezers and moves them towards a historic book - in front of the book are two petri dishes

-Alex Walker is a Preventive Conservator, and manages the preventive conservation team.
-She joined the Bodleian Libraries in 2013.
+Alex Walker is the Head of Preventive Conservation, and manages the preventive conservation team.
+She joined the Bodleian Libraries in 2013 as a preventive conservator.
 Her main responsibilities include managing preventive conservation projects, environmental monitoring, integrated pest management (IPM), providing and developing training programmes and managing the preservation volunteer programme.

 She trained in Paper Conservation at Camberwell College of Art and has an MA in Preventive Conservation from Northumbria University.
-Alex is an accredited member of Icon, and a member of the steering committee for the UK IPM Group.
+Alex is an accredited member of Icon.

 A woman stands in an old part of the library - the walls are panelled with wood - and she is looking at a piece of monitoring equipment in her hands

-Catherine Harris is an Assistant Preventive Conservator.
-After a first degree in Ancient, Medieval and Modern History and an MA in Medieval Archaeology from Durham University, she went on to study for an MA in the Conservation of Historic Objects at the University of Lincoln, undertaking internships at the Royal Albert Memorial Museum Exeter and Ironbridge Gorge Museums.
+Catherine Harris is a Preventive Conservator.
+She studied for an MA in the Conservation of Historic Objects at the University of Lincoln, undertaking internships at the Royal Albert Memorial Museum Exeter and Ironbridge Gorge Museums.
 She has previously worked for the National Trust in historic properties and as a preventive conservator, as well as carrying out site work in stone and wall paintings conservation for a private conservation practice.
-She joined the Bodleian team in 2017.
+She joined the Bodleian Libraries team in 2017.

-We also offer work placements for students from institutions offering postgraduate book and paper conservation programmes such as West Dean College, Northumbria University, and l'Institut national du patrimoine.
+We have arrangements to provide work placements to current postgraduate book and paper conservation students from institutions including West Dean College, Northumbria University, and l'Institut national du patrimoine.

 Contact us